ericbowden/Pixelbikes/README.md

 This will start the server on port 3000, navigate to http://localhost:3000/ in a browser

 Other computers can connect to the server through your computer's IP address

+The game randomly picks an image from flickr